particle-iot/docs/src/content/tutorials/product-tools/migrating-to-growth.md

 - Organization level users that have access to all products
 - You can still have product level users with access to specific products, if needed
 - There is no per-product fee for products in your growth organization, however the devices, data operations, and cellular data usage by the devices in those products count against your organization's total usage.
+- A user can belong to multiple organizations if needed.
 {{collapse op="end"}}

 ### When the move occurs...